-When we take a peep under the hood, alcohol actually changes sleep architecture of the brainwaves and being unconscious looks very different from being in a state of sleep.
+When we take a peep under the hood, alcohol actually changes the sleep architecture of our brainwaves and being unconscious looks very different from being in a state of deep sleep.

 True!
 Sleep does actually support the management and regulation of body fat.